kubernetes-sigs/external-dns/docs/tutorials/bizflycloud.md

 >BizflyCloud's API exposes the entire Bizfly Cloud infrastructure via a standardized programmatic interface.
 Using BizflyCloud's API, you can do just about anything you can do on bizflycloud.com via the customer dashboard.

 >The BizflyCloud API is a RESTful API based on HTTPS requests and JSON responses.
-If you are registered with BizflyCloud, you can create your credentials from, found here: [Go to My account](https://beta.manage.bizflycloud.vn/account/configuration/credential).
+If you are registered with BizflyCloud, you can create your credentials from [here](https://beta.manage.bizflycloud.vn/account/configuration/credential).

-API Token will be preferred for authentication if `BFC_APP_CREDENTIAL_ID` and `BFC_APP_CREDENTIAL_SECRET` environment variable is set.
+API Token will authentication if `BFC_APP_CREDENTIAL_ID` and `BFC_APP_CREDENTIAL_SECRET` environment variable is set.

 If you would like to further restrict the API permissions to a specific zone (or zones), you also need to use the `--zone-id-filter` so that the underlying API requests only access the zones that you explicitly specify, as opposed to accessing all zones.